cyberbotics/webots-doc/reference/supervisor.md

 **Description**

-The `wb_supervisor_node_get_from_def()` function retrieves a handle to a node in the world from its DEF name.
+The `wb_supervisor_node_get_from_def()` function returns a handle to a node in the world from its DEF name.
 The return value can be used for subsequent calls to functions which require a `WbNodeRef` parameter.
-If the requested node does not exist in the current world file or is an internal node of a PROTO, the function returns NULL, otherwise, it returns a non-NULL handle.
+If the requested node does not exist in the current world file or is an internal node of a PROTO, the function returns NULL.

 It is possible to use dots (.) as scoping operator in the DEF parameter.
 Dots can be used when looking for a specific node path in the node hierarchy.
 For